SimonGoring/neotoma_paper/Neotoma_paper.md

 mam.dl <- get_download(sapply(mam.set, function(x) x$DatasetID))
 ```

-So, now we have all the sites, we need to bin them into time periods and a spatial 150 x 150km grid.
-To do that we first need to build a large table with time and xy coordinates for each site.
-The time periods for much of the mammal data is not the same as for pollen data however.
+So, now we have all the sites, we need to bin them into time periods as in Graham et al. [@graham1996spatial].
+To do that we first need to build a large table with time and `xy` coordinates for each site.
+Time data in `sample.meta` is not the same as for for pollen data, where many pollen sites contain an age (often mean age) and upper and lower bounds.
 Most mammal sites have younger and older bounds, but no estimates of exact age.
+In this case we take a short-cut and simply average the younger and older bounds to save the reader from having to examine too much code.

 ```r